30 Crucial B2B Marketing Statistics For 2023

 Here’s what that looks like in practice: 10,000 people land on your website.
 Marketers consider 1,000 of those to fit the ideal customer profile.
 Yet when sales reps dig through and find B2B accounts to prioritize, they find just 130 actually fit the mold of a paying customer.

-The MQL to SQL for leads found through webinars is 17.8%, according to Salesforce.
+The MQL to SQL for leads found through webinars is 17.8%.
 Which is a little better.
 But still pretty bad.

 Either way, the misalignment between sales and marketing could mean you’re driving traffic to your B2B website that isn’t ever going to pay off.